INRIA/scikit-learn-mooc/jupyter-book/ensemble/ensemble_quiz_m6_01.md

 - d) random samples without replacement over features

-Hint: it is possible to access the documentation for those classes by clicking on the links on their name.
+Hint: it is possible to access the documentation for those classes by clicking on the links on their names.
 ```

 +++